Mohan Singh Oberoi: Honours and awards

-Throughout his later life Oberoi received numerous honours and awards from the Indian government and private organizations.

-Oberoi was presented with the title Rai Bahadur (pater familiae) by His Majesty The King of Great Britain in 1943.
+Throughout his later life Oberoi received numerous honours and awards from the Indian government and other organizations.
+Oberoi was presented with the title Rai Bahadur (pater familiae) by the British Raj government in 1943.
 He was awarded the Padma Bhushan, one of India's highest civilian awards, in 2001.

 Centenarian

 Almost all publications indicated Oberoi's year of birth as 1898 and his age at death as 103.
 In his own autobiographical sketch – How M S Oberoi became India's greatest hotelier, however, he gave 1900 as his official birth year, a fact attesting to his having lived to 101.
 However, The New York Times obituary, the date is given as 1898 and the following was written: "He was 103, although for years he said he was born in 1900 because he did not want to be seen as dating from the 19th century."

 Personal life and family

-Oberoi married Ishran Devi in 1920, the daughter of Shri Ushnak Rai belonged to his village.
-They had two sons and two daughters.
-Eldest son Raj Tilak Singh Oberoi (1924) known as Tikki Oberoi and second son Prithvi Raj Singh Oberoi (1929) better known to the world as Bikki Oberoi.
+Oberoi married Ishran Devi in 1920, the daughter of Shri Ushnak Rai belonging to his village.
+They had two sons, Tilak Raj and Prithvi Raj Singh, and 3 daughters, Swaraj, Rajrani and Prem.
+Oberoi died on 3 May 2002, at the age of 103.
+Tilak Raj died in 1984 and Prithvi Raj Singh succeeded Oberoi as the Chairman of EHI in 2002 after Oberoi died.

-Tikki Oberoi married Leela Naidu on 16 July 1956; he was 33, she 17.
-Her father was a nuclear physicist, Science Director for UNESCO for South East Asia.
-They had twin daughters, Priya Oberoi and Maya Oberoi.
-Bikki Oberoi married Goodie in 1959, the daughter of a Punjabi landowner of Lyalpur.
-They had a son Vikram Oberoi and two daughters.
-Oberoi's daughter Swaraj married Gautam Khanna in 1950.
-Youngest daughter Prem married Captain KK Mehra in 1957.
-Tikki married in 1964 Jutta, the Teuton daughter of Ludwig Mittel Huber.
-They had a son Arjun Singh Oberoi.

-Oberoi's nephew Brij Raj Oberoi also called as "Diamond Oberoi" (nickname given by Oberoi) consciously followed his uncle's footsteps and continued in the family business, by operating several Heritage hotels in the Himalayas.
+Oberoi's nephew Brij Raj Oberoi, nicknamed "Diamond Oberoi" by Oberoi, also ventured into the hospitality industry, operating several Heritage hotels in the Himalayas.